osvacerna/M.A.R.T.A./README.md

   - [Colaborators](#colaborators)

 ## Summary
+Interactive web platform to raise awareness among the population about the importance of service infrastructure, air quality and water quality with a scientific and technological background.

 ## Keywords
 Artificial intelligence, machine learning, computer vision, satellite imagery, time series prediction,  GridSearch, ARIMA, YOLO, Long-Short-Term-Memory, Web Programming, public services infraestructure, air quality, water quality.

 ## Status
+Currently, the project is in development.
+An initial prototype has been implemented with the intention of attracting the public's attention.

 ## Features
+- Based on an individual's geographic coordinates, it analyzes infrastructure locations of interest to determine potential risks or windows of opportunity with the intention of helping to improve communities.
+- Convert statistics and technical language into common conversation that can be more accessible to the general population.

 ## Technologies Used
 - 🐍 Python - highly accessible multipurpose programming language.